vdhus/flask-celery-docker-scale/README.md

 ```

-No load `http://your-dockermachine-ip:5000/add/2/3` in browser.
+Now load `http://your-dockermachine-ip:5000/add/2/3` in browser.
 It should create a task and return a task id.

 To check the status of the job hit `http://your-dockermachine-ip:5000/check/taskid`.
 It should either show `PENDING` or the result `5`.